phiamo/MopaBootstrapBundle/README.md

 Branches
 --------

-To use this bundle with boostrap 3 use the master branch:
+To use this bundle with bootstrap 3 use the master branch:

 ``` json
 {